kuanpern/Dstat_server/README.md

 ## DSTAT Server
 Cloud provider agnostic Linux VM resource monitoring and alert system

+Note 2023-06-18: This repository is not maintained anymore.
+It is encouraged to use container solution e.g. OpenTelemetry, Prometheus etc for this use case.

 ### Introduction
 This package provides a simple server/receiver system to query the current and historical usage of system resource (CPU, RAM, DISK) for Linux virtual machines.
 The  package is a simple wrapper for psutil and dstat program.